 The proper use of ectoparasiticides in domestic animals

-Ectoparasiticides are pesticides designed to kill parasites that live on the exterior of a host.
-They can be used to treat and/or prevent insect infestations (fleas, ticks, mosquitoes, sand flies or biting flies depending on the medicinal product) in animals.
-As for all veterinary medicinal products, their marketing authorisation is issued once an assessment of the data relating to their quality, safety and efficacy has determined that the benefits of their use outweigh all of the risks run by the animal receiving the treatment and the person administering the medicinal product or the people in contact with the treated animal.
+Ectoparasiticides (designed to kill parasites that live on the exterior of a host) treat and/or prevent animal infestations by certain insects and mites (fleas, ticks, mosquitoes, sandflies or even biting flies).
+In the same way as for all veterinary drugs, marketing authorisations require an assessment of the data relating to their quality, safety and efficacy, confirming that the benefits of use outweigh the risks incurred by the animal receiving the treatment, as well as by the person administering the drug or the people in contact with the treated animal.

 Marketing authorisation procedure

-The risks to humans are assessed during the marketing authorisation procedure for veterinary medicinal products, and any precautions to be taken by users and recommendations regarding people in proximity to the animals are described in the summary of product characteristics (SPC) for each product (http://www.ircp.anmv.anses.fr/ - in French) and included in its instructions for use.
-During this assessment, the specific case of potential close contacts between the animals and children is given special consideration.
+The risk to humans is assessed as part of the marketing authorisation procedure for veterinary medicinal products.
+Any precautions to be taken by the user or any recommendations concerning people in proximity with the animal are described in the summary of product characteristics (SPC) of each medicinal product and are also included in the instructions.
+This assessment places particular emphasis on case where the animal may come into close contact with children.

 Precautions to be taken to avoid adverse effects in humans